Croatia in the Eurovision Song Contest 2018

-Croatia participated in the Eurovision Song Contest 2018 with the song "Crazy" written by Branimir Mihaljević and Franka Batelić.
+Croatia was represented at the Eurovision Song Contest 2018 with the song "Crazy" written by Branimir Mihaljević and Franka Batelić.
 The song was performed by Franka, which is the artistic name of singer Franka Batelić who was selected internally by the Croatian broadcaster Croatian Radiotelevision (HRT) on 13 February 2018 to represent Croatia at the 2018 contest in Lisbon, Portugal.
 Her song "Crazy" was presented to the public on 6 March 2018.

 Croatia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 8 May 2018.
 Performing during the show in position 12, "Crazy" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Croatia placed seventeenth out of the 19 participating countries in the semi-final with 63 points.

 Background

 Prior to the 2017 contest, Croatia had participated in the Eurovision Song Contest twenty-two times since its first entry in 1993.
 The nation's best result in the contest was fourth, which it achieved on two occasions: in 1996 with the song "Sveta ljubav" performed by Maja Blagdan and in 1999 with the song "Marija Magdalena" performed by Doris Dragović.
 Following the introduction of semi-finals in 2004, Croatia had thus far featured in seven finals.
 After the Croatian entries failed to qualify from the semi-finals between 2010 and 2013, Croatia managed to qualify to the final in 2016 and 2017.
 In 2017, Croatia qualified with Jacques Houdek and the song "My Friend".

 The Croatian national broadcaster, Croatian Radiotelevision (HRT), broadcasts the event within Croatia and organises the selection process for the nation's entry.
 HRT confirmed Croatia's participation in the 2018 Eurovision Song Contest on 11 September 2017.
 Between 1993 and 2011, HRT organised the national final Dora in order to select the Croatian entry for the Eurovision Song Contest.
 In 2012 and 2013, the broadcaster opted to internally select the entry.
 The Croatian broadcaster continued the internal selection procedure in 2016 and 2017 after missing the contest in 2014 and 2015.
 For their 2018 participation, a return of Dora was planned but later cancelled with the broadcaster internally selecting the entry.